All interested persons are encouraged to contact a MSP recruiter for assistance with the selection process.

 This supplemental application must be thoroughly completed.
 Any omissions shall be cause for disqualification.
 Candidates must furnish complete name, address, and telephone numbers of employers, references, schools attended, creditors, etc. It must be typed and submitted as an email attachment to the Recruiting and Selection Unit at firstname.lastname@example.org.
 Once reviewed, candidates will be invited to The Michigan Commission on Law Enforcement Standards (MCOLES) Physical Agility Test.

 - Step 4: Michigan Commission on Law Enforcement Standards Physical Agility Test

-The Michigan Commission on Law Enforcement Standards (MCOLES) Physical Agility Test consists of four separate areas: vertical jump, sit-ups, push-ups and a ½ mile shuttle run.
-The test will be administered by MCOLES certified MSP members.
+The Michigan Commission on Law Enforcement Standards (MCOLES) Physical Agility Test, administered by MCOLES-certified MSP members, consists of four separate areas: vertical jump, sit-ups, push-ups and a ½ mile shuttle run.
+You can view a video of how to properly perform these exercises.
 You are required to bring a completed Physician's Health Screening form and your valid driver's license (Michigan license required prior to start of recruit school) with you to the agility test.